17eastotay/MarsIonosphere/README.md

 Most of the files are not attached out of privacy of the University of Kansas and my colleagues.
 This code batch is just to show the data I obtained from my time during research and what I can offer to future employers.

 Other than the readme and the two files mentioned above, I have attached the data I collected in graph form of the two exoplanets and base mars.
-If there are any questions email me at taylorrayeaston@gmail.com or on my linkedin.
+If there are any questions contact me at taylorrayeaston@gmail.com or on my linkedin.